yegor256/blog/_drafts/spec.md

 In my experience, this is the biggest problem in all requirement documents.
 It's not prose!
 It's not a love letter!
 It's technical documentation.
 We can't juggle words for the sake of fun.
-We should not use product specs to express ourselves.
-We're writing in order to be understood, not to impress the reader.
+We should not use product specs just to express ourselves.
+We're writing in order to be understood, and not to impress the reader.
 And the rule is the same here as with
 [diagrams]({% pst 2015/jun/2015-06-29-simple-diagrams %})
 &mdash; if I don't understand you, it's your fault.

-Here is how that text would look after a proper rewriting:
+Here is how that text would look after a proper re-writing:

 {% highlight text %}
 UUID is user unique ID, positive 4-bytes integer.